kuzzleio/sdk-javascript/doc/7/controllers/security/create-api-key/index.md

 <SinceBadge version="Kuzzle 2.1.0" />

-Creates a new API key for a user.
+Creates a new API key for an user.

 <br />